wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 The widget is available in english and german.

+= Options you can set =

+1. Title of the widget
+2. Number of listed posts
+3. Hide post title
+4. Show post date
+5. Show post excerpt
+6. Excerpt length
+7. Signs after excerpt
+8. Show post thumbnail (featured image)
+9. Thumbnail dimensions
+10. Thumbnail width in px
+11. Thumbnail height in px
+12. Keep aspect ratio of thumbnails
+13. Try to take the first post image as thumbnail
+14. Only use the first post image as thumbnail
+15. Use default thumbnail if no thumbnail is available
+16. Default thumbnail URL

 = What users said =

+* [How to show recent posts in WordPress blog](http://mayifix.com/how-to-show-recent-posts-in-wordpress-blog.html) by Robin on June 28, 2015
 * **Number 5** in [Best List of Free Recent Posts Widgets for WordPress](http://dotcave.com/wordpress/free-recent-posts-widgets-for-wordpress/) by jerry on November 29, 2014
 * **Number 1** in [Nützlich: Die 10 interessantesten Widgets für Ihre WordPress-Webseite](http://www.drweb.de/magazin/nuetzlich-die-10-interessantesten-widgets-fuer-ihre-wordpress-webseite-50307/) by Andreas Hecht on October 13, 2014
 * **Number 1** in [25 Most Useful WordPress Widgets for Your Site](http://www.wpbeginner.com/showcase/25-most-useful-wordpress-widgets-for-your-site/) by Editorial Staff on September 18, 2014